-- changes in the price, demand, or supply of our products and services; - challenges and legal proceedings related to our water rights; - our ability to successfully identify and implement any opportunities to grow our business whether through expanded sales of water, Trio[®], byproducts, and other non-potassium related products or other revenue diversification activities; - the costs of, and our ability to successfully execute, any strategic projects; - declines or changes in agricultural production or fertilizer application rates; - declines in the use of potassium-related products or water by oil and gas companies in their drilling operations; - our ability to prevail in outstanding legal proceedings against us; - our ability to comply with the terms of our revolving credit facility, including the underlying covenants; - further write-downs of the carrying value of assets, including inventories; - circumstances that disrupt or limit production, including operational difficulties or variances, geological or geotechnical variances, equipment failures, environmental hazards, and other unexpected events or problems; - changes in reserve estimates; - currency fluctuations; - adverse changes in economic conditions or credit markets; - the impact of governmental regulations, including environmental and mining regulations, the enforcement of those regulations, and governmental policy changes; - adverse weather events, including events affecting precipitation and evaporation rates at our solar solution mines; - increased labor costs or difficulties in hiring and retaining qualified employees and contractors, including workers with mining, mineral processing, or construction expertise; - our reliance on key personnel, including our ability to identify, recruit, and retain key personnel; - changes in the prices of raw materials, including chemicals, natural gas, and power; - our ability to obtain and maintain any necessary governmental permits or leases relating to current or future operations; - interruptions in rail or truck transportation services, or fluctuations in the costs of these services; - our inability to fund necessary capital investments; - global inflationary pressures and supply chain challenges; - the impact of global health issues, such as the COVID-19 pandemic, and other global disruptions on our business, operations, liquidity, financial condition and results of operations; and - the other risks, uncertainties, and assumptions described in Item 1A.
-Risk Factors of our Annual Report on Form 10-K for the year ended December 31, 2023.
+- changes in the price, demand, or supply of our products and services; - challenges and legal proceedings related to our water rights; - our ability to successfully identify and implement any opportunities to grow our business whether through expanded sales of water, Trio®, byproducts, and other non-potassium related products or other revenue diversification activities; - the costs of, and our ability to successfully execute, any strategic projects; - declines or changes in agricultural production or fertilizer application rates; - declines in the use of potassium-related products or water by oil and gas companies in their drilling operations; - our ability to prevail in outstanding legal proceedings against us; - our ability to comply with the terms of our revolving credit facility, including the underlying covenants; - further write-downs of the carrying value of assets, including inventories; - circumstances that disrupt or limit production, including operational difficulties or variances, geological or geotechnical variances, equipment failures, environmental hazards, and other unexpected events or problems; - changes in reserve estimates; - currency fluctuations; - adverse changes in economic conditions or credit markets; - the impact of governmental regulations, including environmental and mining regulations, the enforcement of those regulations, and governmental policy changes; - adverse weather events, including events affecting precipitation and evaporation rates at our solar solution mines; - increased labor costs or difficulties in hiring and retaining qualified employees and contractors, including workers with mining, mineral processing, or construction expertise; - changes in management and the board of directors, and our reliance on key personnel, including our ability to identify, recruit, and retain key personnel; - changes in the prices of raw materials, including chemicals, natural gas, and power; - our ability to obtain and maintain any necessary governmental permits or leases relating to current or future operations; - interruptions in rail or truck transportation services, or fluctuations in the costs of these services; - our inability to fund necessary capital investments; - global inflationary pressures and supply chain challenges; - the impact of global health issues, such as the COVID-19 pandemic, and other global disruptions on our business, operations, liquidity, financial condition and results of operations; and

+- the other risks, uncertainties, and assumptions described in Item 1A.
+Risk Factors of our Annual Report on Form 10-K for the year ended December 31, 2023, this Quarterly Report and in other reports we file with the SEC.